 Did you know that there are typically more than 100 tasks executors need to complete to settle an estate?

 Executor.org is a suite of free tools designed to help you navigate your role as an estate executor.
-Answer a few simple questions and get a step-by-step plan to walk you you through your executor duties .
+If you haven’t done so already, answer a few simple questions and get a step-by-step plan to walk you you through your executor duties .

 Before you dive, head-first, into your executor duties, it makes sense to understand what your executor role will entail.
 An executor is a person named in a will to oversee the process of wrapping up the decedent’s estate and distributing the remaining assets according to the will.